viogp/get_nebular_emission/README.rst

 This code has been developed in Python 3.7.1 and it is compatible with Python above 3.5 versions.
 The code has been tested to run in Linux and Windows operating systems.

-This code uses numpy as specified in docs/requirements.txt.
+This code uses numpy and h5py as specified in docs/requirements.txt.
+Test plots are made with matplotlib.

 To install this code, clone the GitHub repository: